 Macadamia Castle Frog Pod Conservation Research Centre

-We are thrilled to announce the arrival of an exciting new feature to our Animal Park – the Frog Pod Conservation Research Centre.
+We are thrilled to be the home to the Frog Pod Conservation Research Centre.

 The ‘Frog Pod’ is a 40ft shipping container; refurbished and purpose fitted out as a research, rescue and release facility for the conservation of threatened (local) amphibian species.